 Women have been asked to change to fit into the organisational world for far too long.
 Enough of that!
 Organisations and society need to change, and we need to realise that patriarchy is bad for everyone, women, men, non-binary individuals, trans-women, and trans-men, etc., and the patriarchal domination is bringing the planet to the brink of collapse.
 We, as humans, dominate the planet and then each other all in the name of alleged growth or whatever it is that is used to justify what is arguably socially constructed discrimination.
 We need to change organisations and society and celebrate each other, collaborate, network and always support diversity in all of its aspects.

 Where is this coming from?

 This initiative is fully funded and managed by Dr Martina Topić as a genuine grassroots initiative.
-The initiative comes as a result of projects she was leading, namely the EUPRERA project (now a research network) on Women in Public Relations, a British Academy-funded project on Women in Advertising and a Leeds Business School-funded project on women in journalism.
-All of these projects were focused on studying bloke-ification or a situation in which only women with masculine behavioural and communications pattern succeed in organisations, thus arguing that organisations function as masculine habitus where only those who meet masculine work expectations, ways of doing work as well as behaviour and communication styles succeed.
+The initiative comes as a result of projects she was leading, namely the EUPRERA project (now a research network) on Women in Public Relations, a British Academy-funded project on Women in Advertising and an internally-funded project on women in journalism.
+All of these projects were focused on studying bloke-ification or a situation in which only women with masculine behavioural and communication patterns succeed in organisations, thus arguing that organisations function as masculine habitus where only those who meet masculine work expectations, ways of doing work, as well as behaviour and communication styles, succeed.
 All projects studied blokishness by looking at lived experiences, office culture and leadership.